SangeethaKarthikeyan-Hcl/x-test/Pcb_testplan.md

 1. Verify PCB detection for deployment flavor minimal with on single node cluster (Controller & Edge Node in same host) using edge sofware

-2. Verify all pods/services applicable (openness/esi pods)
+2. Verify all pods/services applicable (openness/esi pods).

 ### Prerequisites